Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Thermal Expansion

-The multi-tube design of shell and tube heat exchangers allows for thermal expansion between the tubes and shell.
-This configuration gives the heat exchanger the ability to handle flammable and toxic fluids.
+The multi-tube structure of shell and tube heat exchangers accommodates thermal expansion between the tubes and shell, making them suitable for handling flammable and toxic fluids.

 3-A Sanitary Standards (3-ASSI)

-3-A Standards for the dairy industry are produced through the cooperation of equipment fabricators, professional sanitarians, and product processors.
-These three groups collaborate to develop the 3-A Sanitary Standards for dairy, food, and pharmaceutical industries.
-Their focus is on keeping equipment clean in place (CIP) and ensuring that it can be easily and manually cleaned.
+3-A Standards for the dairy industry are created through the collaboration of equipment manufacturers, professional sanitarians, and product processors.
+These stakeholders work together to establish the 3-A Sanitary Standards for the dairy, food, and pharmaceutical sectors, emphasizing the importance of clean-in-place (CIP) systems and ensuring equipment can be easily cleaned manually.

-3-ASSI maintains 70 sanitary standards for these categories:
+3-ASSI upholds 70 sanitary standards for these categories:

 Vessels